1. Roles at the meeting

 Two or three board or panel members are assigned to each proposal as “introducers” by MRC Head Office and present the proposal at a meeting.
 Introducers are selected for their relevant expertise and independence of the proposal.
 Should expertise be required from another field, guest introducers are invited to contribute.

 Introducer one presents a brief synopsis of the proposal, focussing on strengths and weaknesses of the proposal aligned with the assessment criteria.
 Introducers two and three (where applicable) do not reiterate points already made, but highlight additional points and any significant differences in opinion.
 If applicants are interviewed (eg for an MRC fellowship), introducers instead take it in turn to question the applicants.
-Each introducer, in light of their own views, the views of the expert reviewers and the applicant’s response to the reviewer comments, provides an indicative score between 1 and 10, using the scoring matrix for board and panel meetings.
+Each introducer, in light of their own views, the views of the expert reviewers and the applicant’s response to the reviewer comments, provides an indicative score between 1 and 10, using the scoring matrix for board and panel meetings (PDF, 130KB).

 Board and panel members: